phossa/phossa-cache/README.md

     time, by certain percentage, the cache will return false on 'isHit()' which will trigger re-generation of the object.

-  - **Encrypt**: a simple extension to encrypt the serialized content
+  - **Encrypt**: A simple extension to encrypt the serialized content

-  - **GarbageCollect**: a simple extension to auto-clean the cache pool.
+  - **GarbageCollect**: A simple extension to auto-clean the cache pool.

+  - **Taggable**: Item is taggable and can be cleared by tag.

+  - **DistributeMiss**: Even out the spikes of item misses by alter expiration time a little bit.

 - **Drivers**